abcdesktopio/pyos/README.md

 ## Default branch

-The default development branch is `main`.
+The default development branch is `dev`.

 ## To get more informations